2019 North Indian Ocean cyclone season: Super Cyclonic Storm Kyarr

 A depression formed in the Arabian Sea on October 24, with IMD giving it the identifier ARB 03, later intensifying into a deep depression before JTWC recognized it as Tropical Cyclone 04A.
 It further intensified and became a cyclonic storm, receiving the name Kyarr from IMD as the fifth cyclonic storm of the season.
+(Note: The name Kyarr (Burmese: ကျား, [t͡ɕá]) was contributed by Myanmar and means "tiger" in Burmese.)
 On October 25, owing to high sea surface temperatures, low shear and a moist environment, Kyarr began a period of rapid intensification and strengthened into a very severe cyclonic storm.
 Three hours later, Kyarr became an extremely severe cyclonic storm.
 Early on October 27, Kyarr intensified into a super cyclonic storm, becoming the first one in the basin since Gonu in 2007.
 The system continued to intensify, attaining maximum three-minute sustained winds of 240 km/h and a minimum barometric pressure of 922 hPa (27.23 inHg), Kyarr began slowly weakening on October 29 as it headed southwest towards the direction of Somalia.
 Kyarr dissipated off the coast of Somalia on November 1.

 Despite the immense strength of the storm, and many countries being affected by high tides and storm surges, there were no reported fatalities in Socotra, though there were 5 people reported dead in Karnataka, India, due to heavy rains.

 Extremely Severe Cyclonic Storm Maha

 A well-marked low-pressure area near the southwestern part of Sri Lanka strengthened into a depression on October 30.
 The depression would keep intensifying as it entered a more favorable environment, resulting in it upgraded into Cyclonic Storm Maha on November 1.
+(Note: The name Maha (Arabic: مها, [mahaː]) was contributed by Oman and refers to the Arabian oryx (Oryx leucoryx) in Arabic.)
 Maha continued to intensify, fluctuating in intensity for the next 2 days as it moved along the Indian coast, before becoming a very severe cyclonic storm on November 3.
 Maha would reach its peak intensity, strengthening into an extremely severe cyclonic storm the next day, before beginning to stall in the Arabian Sea due to a lack of steering currents.
 Upwelling would begin to take its toll on the storm, resulting in Maha weakening into a cyclonic storm as it approached Gujarat.
 It would later make landfall near Gujarat as a tropical depression and quickly weakened afterwards.

 In preparation of Maha's impacts, orange alert was issued in four districts of Kerala.